top of page

 (C53-22)

-Thomas Chatterton's Bristowe Tragedy Catcott Transcript Poem.jpg
+Thomas Chatterton's Bristowe Tragedy Catcott Transcript Poem

-Why did Catcott choose this specific poem for such an early printing?
+Why did Catcott choose The Execution of Sir Charles Bawdin (C53-22). which was published in 1772, for such an early printing?
 Well, as far back as 30th November, 1770 (only 14 weeks after Chatterton had died), George Catcott received a letter from Dr Francis Woodward, requesting a transcript of “ the Tragedy of Bristowe, [or]…The Execution of Sir Charles Bawdin” adding that he would “gladly pay for the transcribing [of] them.”
 Woodward was a friend of Catcott’s and had read the transcripts that Dr Fry had in his possession, he is also named in the list of subscribers for the printed edition.
 It seems that the general interest in this particular poem and then the request from someone ready to pay for a copy, was enough to convince Catcott that he should go ahead and plan for a printed edition.

-Only five years later George Catcott added the motto Durat Opus Vatum to the foot of the title page of The Execution....
-In fact, the layout and wording to Catcott’s handwritten title page is identical to the printed edition, although the editor, Thomas Eagles, never went for the elaborate penmanship of Catcott’s copy.
-Catcott’s handwritten title page (C53-23) does not contain the details of Newbery or Goldsmith (the booksellers), which was obviously something to be decided upon at a later time.
+Note the Latin motto on both title pages.
+The motto, Durat Opus Vatum, is from Ovid; it was adopted by Thomas Percy for use on the title pages of his famous Reliques of Ancient English Poetry, which was printed in 1765.
+Seven years later George Catcott added the same motto to the foot of the title page of The Execution of Sir Charles Bawdin.
+The layout and wording to Catcott’s handwritten title page, above, is identical to the 1772 printed edition, although the editor, Thomas Eagles, never went for the elaborate penmanship of Catcott’s copy.
+Catcott’s handwritten title page (C53-22) does not contain the details of Newbery or Goldsmith (the booksellers), which was obviously something to be decided upon at a later time.

 I have tried to research the motto online and have got a rough translation from Google.
 Unfortunately the translation makes no sense and, although I was an altar boy in the days when the Mass was in Latin, I have no grasp of it these days.
 So, you clever clogs out there, what did the motto mean when Ovid used it, and what when Percy used it for the Reliques, assuming that the motto can be read to suit different usages.